20 Real Estate Business Cards (+ Examples & Templates)

 (Source: Designbolts.com)

-Most business cards are rectangular, so this one automatically attracts attention.
-The colors and contact information are understated, but adding the condo cutout design to the top gives the card a bit of flair.
-It also includes a tagline of “King of Condos” to support the design of the card.
-The card will showcase your style and luxury condo real estate niche to any client who receives it.
+Why we like it: Most business cards are rectangular, so this example automatically attracts attention.
+The colors and contact information are understated, but adding the condo cut-out design to the top gives the card a bit of flair.
+It also includes a “King of Condos” tagline to support the card’s design.
+The card will showcase your style and luxury condo real estate niche to any client that receives it.

 7. Use Humor to Introduce Yourself